mindhog/mawb/README.md

     key above and to the left is a major third up from the current note).
     [This layout was inspired by this article on the similar guitar tuning.](http://www.migo.info/music/major_third_guitar_tuning.xhtml_en.html)
+-   "Alt Thirds" is a different orientation on the "Thirds" layout.
+The key to the right is a major third and the key above and to the left is a half-step below the current note.

 If you run `isokbd.py`, you'll get a window displaying a hexagonal representation of a standard computer keyboard labeled with the keyboard key